 On July 8, 2020, the Governor issued the expected Executive Order regarding changes to the enforcement of face coverings.
 The Order applies to retail stores with over 50,000 square feet of shopping space, eating establishments, bars, tasting rooms, and lodging operations and accommodations in certain areas of Maine.

-In addition, those employees or managers must also be trained to properly respond to customers who refuse compliance due to medical or other situations so that customers’ protected rights against discrimination are not inadvertently violated.
-The Order takes effect today, July 8, so immediate attention to this is necessary.
+In addition, those employees or managers must also be trained to properly respond to customers who refuse compliance due to medical or other situations.
+That way, customers’ protected rights against discrimination are not inadvertently violated.
+The Executive Order takes effect today, July 8.
+Immediate attention to this is necessary.